vojtechmasa/docker-samba-ad-dc/README.md

 Edit [custom.sh](custom.sh) to add custom logic executed at the and of supervisord.

+## Allow Insecure LDAP Authentication

+Simple auth via LDAP fails if you have an unencrypted connection ("BindSimple: Transport encryption required").

+For debugging purposes, you can avoid this error by setting the LDAP_ALLOW_INSECURE environment variable to true.

+DO NOT USE LDAP_ALLOW_INSECURE IN PRODUCTION!

 ## Redmine client

 Now you can test Redmine ldap login to the host.